 All appointments and promotions shall be made solely on the basis of merit.
 All positions requiring the performance of the same duties and fulfillment of the same responsibilities shall be assigned to the same class and the same salary range.
-No applicant for employment or employee shall be deprived of employment opportunities or otherwise adversely affected as an employee because of such individual's race, color, religion, sex, sexual orientation, national origin, political affiliation, non-disqualifying disability, or age.
+No applicant for employment or employee shall be deprived of employment opportunities or otherwise adversely affected as an employee because of such individual's race, color, religion, sex, sexual orientation, national origin, political affiliation, non-disqualifying disability, age, veteran status, or marital status.